pipedreamerai/SheetHappens/README.md

    - Select a highlighted cell to see a “New / Old” callout.
 5. Stop the comparison
    - Click “Stop Diff” to remove all highlights and reset tab colors.
-6. Optional: Revert a single cell
+6. Optional: Revert one or more cells
    - Select a changed cell and click “Revert Selection” to restore it to the baseline (added/removed/formula changes).
+   - Colors aren't removed automatically - just hit "Stop Diff"
+   - Cells in new tabs can't be reverted - but a new tab is by definition new, so just delete everything to revert

 ### Color semantics

 - Green: present now, blank in baseline (added)
 - Red: blank now, present in baseline (removed)
-- Orange: formula changed (FORMULATEXT differs)
+- Orange: hardcoded value, text, or formula changed
 - Yellow: value changed (same formula text)

 ## Notes and limitations

 - Local-only: snapshots are stored in your browser’s IndexedDB; no OneDrive/SharePoint
-- Visible sheets only (MVP)
+- Visible sheets only
 - Tables/pivots/charts/shapes/VBA are ignored
 - Dates are compared by numeric value (Excel serials)
 - Strings are compared trimmed; formulas compared by normalized text

 ## Troubleshooting

-- “Select a baseline first”: upload a file or pick a snapshot, then click Start Diff
-- “Failed to parse upload”: ensure a valid .xlsx
-- If Excel was already running, close and try `npm run dev` again
+- Use your best judgement, please send me any odd behaviors!

 ## Development